google/wuffs/doc/note/quirks.md

   at a cost of being less able to detect data corruption and to deviate from a strict reading of the relevant file format specifications, accepting some inputs that are technically invalid (but otherwise decode fine).
+- `WUFFS_BASE__QUIRK_QUALITY` configures decoders (for a lossy format, where there is some leeway in "a/the correct decoding") or encoders to use lower than, equal to or higher than the default quality setting.
+Lower-than-default obviously produces a worse result on some measure.
+But, if the codec behavior depends on the quirk value, lowering quality can improve other measures: being faster (less time taken), lighter (less "work buffer" memory required), etc. Conversely, asking for higher quality might be a no-op (depending on the codec) but, if it does affect behavior, it typically trades off in the other
+  direction: higher quality and/or tighter (smaller output) but also slower, heavier, etc.

 Package-specific quirks: